nicholascannon/covid-19-graph-analysis/README.md

 ### Dataset from: https://www.kaggle.com/kimjihoo/coronavirusdataset

+Checkout the analysis notebook for matplotlib graphs and findings!

 ## Project goals:
 - Analyse covid-19 korea data by building graphs using python, pandas and networkx
 - Simulate and study graph growth over time